Use this simple DIY toilet tank cleaner twice each year. It extends the life of your toilet, and you control what goes into your septic tank!

 You may not look into your toilet tank very often.
 I know I never did until someone asked me to come up with a cleaner for it.
 Mine was rusty and dirty-looking.
 I did not want to harm the pipes or septic tank with harsh cleaners, so this natural solution works great.

-Why You Should Clean Toilet Tanks
+Why You Should Clean Your Toilet Tank

-I wrote about diy toilet bombs before.
+I wrote about DIY toilet bombs before.
 And you should definitely make and use them to clean your toilet bowl.
 But don’t stop at the bowl, the tank needs periodic cleaning too!

 Did you know that many plumbers actually recommend cleaning your toilet tank at least twice per year?
-Debris and other buildup in a toilet tank can lead to erosion of the toilet components, and affect the use and lifespan of your toilet.
+Debris and other buildups in a toilet tank can lead to erosion of the toilet components, and affect the use and lifespan of your toilet.
 Furthermore, if you have a rarely used toilet somewhere in your house, the standing water in the tank can harbor mold and bacteria.
 A dirty toilet tank may also cause odors to permeate the bathroom.

 Cleaning the tank a few times per year with these natural DIY toilet tank cleaner tablets will prevent these issues and keep your bathroom fresh.

 The easiest way to make a DIY toilet tank cleaner is to start with a bath bomb recipe.
 One part citric acid to two parts baking soda.
 Add some liquid soap and essential oil and you’re on your way.